gerstrong/Commander-Genius/README.md

    Be aware that CG handles global HQ files and per-game files, depending on where the resources get extracted.
    Read the HQP readme for more information on how to use those resources.
-   Using HQP, you might have to copy some resources to the specific game directory so that CG can detect it.
+   Using HQP, you might have to copy some resources to thespecific game directory so that CG can detect it.
 For example, you might want to copy ck1tiles.bmp to <CG-Data>/games/keen1/.
    I'm thinking of making HQPs deprecated and providing special versions of the